wenjunwa/Data-structure-practice/README.md

 # Data-structure-practice
+This repository is for practice data structure.
-This branch is for practice data structure of list.
+This branch is for practice data structure of list